 - Make sure you upload your new image as a .jpg or .gif file

-By editing your background image in this way, you could add symbols of some sort to the gaps left by the seats you’ve masked to clearly suggest that the space will be kept empty:
+By editing your background image in this way, you could add symbols of some sort to the gaps left by the seats you’ve masked, or place bubbles around them – dotted lines work best here as the seats' image (the dots that represent a seat) have a solid white square background.

 Another way to communicate additional information to customers is to use Info Overlays.
 There’s a good chance you’re already using these to highlight seats with restricted views or legroom; you could also use them to provide a small amount of detail about the gaps between seats, or any further information about your social distancing policies on an Instance-by-Instance basis where required.